 - depression, memory loss, and irritability

-People who experience any of these symptoms should see a doctor immediately.
+People who experience any of these symptoms should speak with a doctor immediately.
 Treating bone metastases early on can help prevent further complications.

 Treatment for bone metastasis can help relieve pain and prevent complications.
 A doctor will work with the individual to develop a suitable treatment plan.

-Bisphosphonates are drugs that work by reducing bone loss, and they can help:
+Bisphosphonates are drugs that work by reducing bone loss.
+They can help:

 - strengthen bones